drmortalwombat/oscar64/oscar64.md

 The #pragma data(), #pragma code() and #pragma bss() control the placement of the generated objects into sections other than the default sections.

 A global variable or function can be aligned on a given power of two start with the align pragma.
-This is most usefull if a page crossing is problematic.
+This is most useful if a page crossing is problematic.
 The compiler may also be able to generate more efficient code, if a larger variable is page aligned.

 	#pragma align(myvar, 8)
 	#pragma align(myfunc, 256)